How Via Inductance Affects Signal Integrity at High FrequenciesBy ZM Peterson • Dec 16, 2020

 When you’re designing a new PCB, you’ll need to route on more than one layer on all but the simplest of designs.
 Vias are the standard structures for layer changes during design, and PCB design applications have made it exceedingly easy to route into multiple layers on a PCB.
 But just because it’s easy to route between layers doesn’t mean that you should.

 Via inductance and parasitic with respect to other conductors will affect signal integrity in different ways, depending on the frequencies involved.
 Since vias are inevitable in modern PCB designs, how can a PCB designer ensure their new board will operate correctly in the required frequency range?
 If you know how via inductance affects signal behavior, it becomes easier to judge when and how many vias to use on high speed/high frequency interconnects.

 Modeling Impedance Due to Via Inductance

 If you start looking through the literature, you’ll find at least 2 different theoretical (semi-empirical) descriptions of via inductance in terms of the via length and radius.
 Via inductance can be determined empirically, or by approximating the structure as a simple cylindrical conductor.
 The two prominent equations for via inductance are shown below.

 The second equation is more accurate as it includes an extra correction factor.
 These equations rely on a particular approximation, namely that the inner diameter is nearly equal to the outer diameter.
 They also always assume that the via is electrically short, which is only appropriate up to mmWave wavelengths (e.g., ~10 mm for a through-hole via in FR4, or about 15 GHz).
-Finally, by considering the via inductance and resistance, we have the total impedance of the via assuming the reference plane is an infinite distance away from the via:
+Finally, by considering the via inductance and resistance, we have the total impedance of the via assuming any capacitance to the reference plane is negligible:

 Eq.
 (2): Via impedance due to via inductance, DC resistance, copper roughness (K), and skin effect resistance.